melroy89/xfcevdi/README.md

 * SSH port: `2222` (default port)
 * Session type: `XFCE` (select from drop-down menu)

+Once you try to connect, you'll require to enter a password (by default the passwords are generated!).

 ## TODOs

 * Add PulseAudio plugin to panel